yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/import-apis.md

 1. From an Existing Tyk API definition
 2. From a Apiary Blueprint (JSON) file
-3. From a Swagger (JSON) file
+3. From a Swagger/OpenAPI (JSON only) file
 4. From a SOAP WSDL definition file (new from v1.9)

 To import a Tyk Definition, just copy and paste the definition into the code editor.

-For Apiary Blueprint and Swagger, the process is the same.
+For Apiary Blueprint and Swagger/OpenAPI, the process is the same.
 For example:

 Click the "From Swagger (JSON)" option from the pop-up